Vyridian/vxlisp/features.md

 ## Type-safety and Generics

-vxlisp is strongly-type and supports generics (without erasures).
+vxlisp is strongly-typed and supports generics (without erasures).

 I have gone back and forth on the importance of type-safety.
 Type-safety should be a good thing, but if you spend a lot of time on type-safety, you might have been better off making more test cases.
-My conclusion is that type-safety is good, but many languages (I'm looking at you Java) are so cumbersome that the benefit is unclear.
+My conclusion is that type-safety is good, but many languages (I'm looking at you Java and C++) are so cumbersome that the benefit is unclear.
 JavaScript and Clojure are not type-safe.
-Java has a sloppy, incomplete type-erasure system.
+Java and C++ have a sloppy, incomplete type-erasure system.
 C# and Typescript are better, but generics are still hard for laymen.
 Hopefully, you will find vxlisp to be more elegant.

 ### Mixing Types